Kurds in Japan: History

-In the 1990s, they began to settle in the area around JR Warabi station.
+In the 1990s, they began to settle in the area around Warabi Station.
 Many of them continued to live in the area illegally, without residence permits, with the local government unaware of their true status.

 In the 1990s, Kurds of Turkish nationality began arriving in Japan, following Iranian Kurds who had been living in Japan since the 1980s, and settled in Kawaguchi City and Warabi City in Saitama Prefecture, where rents and other living costs were relatively cheap given their proximity to Tokyo.
 The area have become the largest Kurd settlement in Japan.

 In 2010, during the Democratic Party of Japan (DPJ) administration, a unified work permit was introduced for applicants who had applied for refugee status six months earlier, which led to an increase in the number of refugee applicants applying for refugee status to work in Japan.
 On 12 January 2006, the Abe administration abolished the unified work requirement and reinstated the residence and work requirements for applicants who clearly did not qualify as refugees, and the number of refugee applicants dropped by half.

 By 2024, the total number of Kurds in Japan is estimated to be 2,000 or more than 3,000, depending on media reports.
 As of April 2024, it is estimated that in Kawaguchi City, Saitama Prefecture, there are about 700 "provisional releasees" who are illegal immigrants, and about 1,300 provisional releasees with a temporary residence status called "specified activities" (refugee visa during refugee status procedures).
 Previously, information on provisional releasees had not been reported to local governments, making it difficult to ascertain the actual number of such persons, but the Immigration Control and Refugee Recognition Act has been revised and the actual number is now known.
 It is reported that following the implementation of the revised Act, the suspension of deportation during the application for refugee status will in principle be limited to twice, and the number of provisional releasees is expected to decrease.

 Many Kurds in Japan are said to use a mixture of Kurdish and Turkish.
 However, some parents do not teach their children Kurdish.